 MHA's Rapid Rehousing program provides rental and housing assistance for those who are chronically homeless and have a disability.
 Individuals must meet the HUD guidelines of chronic homelessness to qualify for this program.
 This program is funded by the Department of Housing and Urban Development.

 Veterans Transitional Home

-In partnership with the Department of Veterans Affairs, MHA offers transitional housing for homeless veterans.
-The newly remodeled housing complex is located in Wichita, KS and offers homeless veterans temporary housing while they attain permanent housing.
+In partnership with the Department of Veterans Affairs, MHA offers transitional housing for homeless veterans (photo below).
+The newly-remodeled housing complex is located in Wichita, KS and offers homeless veterans temporary housing while they attain permanent housing.
 Veterans are provided with meals and transportation to appointments at Robert Dole VA Medical Center.